lonesometraveler/editoriaux/README.md

 # editoriaux

-This is a Rust application that display the title and the url of the 5 latest editorial articles from [the New York Times](https://www.nytimes.com) and [Le Monde](https://www.lemonde.fr).
+This is a Rust application that displays the title and the URL of the 5 latest editorial articles from [the New York Times](https://www.nytimes.com) and [Le Monde](https://www.lemonde.fr).

 ## Usage